jdreaver/sum-type-boilerplate/README.md

 * The template haskell used here just produces vanilla Haskell data types.
 No crazy type-level magic is going on.
 That means if you want to ditch this library later on, just copy the generated code into your project.

+## Motivation

+While working on
+my [event sourcing library](https://github.com/jdreaver/eventful) I found it is super common for me to have to construct fairly large sum types of events.
+In the system I was working on, each event handler has their own event sum type that represents what events that handler can listen to.
+I also had a sum type that holds all the events in the system for the purpose of serialization and interacting with the database.

+Converting between all of these event types became a huge pain, and I was writing a ton of boilerplate.
+I didn't want to lose type safety or encapsulation by just using the "big sum type" everywhere, but I also didn't want to keep writing new sum types and conversion functions.
+Thus, I created the Template Haskell functions that are now in `sum-type-boilerplate` to ease the burden of writing this mechanical code.

+I thought this might be useful not only for users of `eventful`, but also for anyone that needs to deal with large sum types.